oatlog/oatlog/doc/planning_report/main.typ

 @rosettaexample shows an example of how a egglog rule can be transformed to eqlog, Rust, and SQL.

-#todo[maybe explain typical UF implementation? (or cite paper that introduced UF, cited by egg)]

 #pagebreak()
 == E-graphs, formally
 // extended version of scientific problem description